-We thank Celi Adams, RN, and Mitchel Berger, MD, Chairman, UCSF Department of Neurological Surgery, for their careful reviews of this handbook.
-We gratefully acknowledge the contributions of the UCSF Departments of Neurosurgery and Neuro-oncology, as well as contributions by David Becker, MD; Meryl Botkin, PhD; J. Henry Glazer, JD; Francina Lozada-Nur, DDS, MS; Joelle Steefel; and many family and clinical caregivers who graciously gave their time and expertise to this project.
+We thank Susan Chang, MD; Margaretta Page MS, RN, Judy Patt Smoker, LCSW, Celi Adams, RN, and Mitchel Berger, MD, Chair, UCSF Department of Neurological Surgery, for their careful reviews of this handbook.
+We are grateful to the faculty and staff of UCSF Departments of Neurological Surgery and Neuro-Oncology, including: Marlene Burt, NP; Anne Fedoroff, RN; Anna Frankfurt, RN; CNRN; Kerri Keough, LCSW; Margaretta Page, MS, RN; and Jane E. Rabbitt, RN, BSN, for the information they provided for Chapters 3 and 4.
+We also gratefully acknowledge the contributions of David Becker, MD; Meryl Botkin, PhD; J. Henry Glazer, JD; Francina Lozada-Nur, DDS, MS; Joelle Steefel, and many family and clinical caregivers who graciously gave their time and expertise to this project.
 Without their personal accounts, careful review, and insightful commentary, this handbook would not have been possible.

-Design by Laura Myers Design

-© 2009 The Regents of the University of California
+Design by Laura Myers Design © 2013 The Regents of the University of California